sumitkumar044/StaySmart-Hostel-management-system/README.md

 EMAIL_USER=your_email
 EMAIL_PASS=your_app_password
 ADMIN_EMAIL=admin_email
 ADMIN_MASTER_OTP=1234

-⚠️ Never push .env file to GitHub
+Never commit or push the .env file to GitHub.
+​

 ▶️ Run Locally
 Backend
+bash
 cd server
 npm install
 npm run dev
 Frontend
+bash
 cd client
 npm install
 npm run dev
 ✅ Project Status

-✔ Fully Working
+✔ Fully working end-to-end.

-✔ Admin & Student Flow Complete
+✔ Complete Admin and Student flows.

-✔ Ready for Deployment
+✔ Ready for deployment on platforms like Vercel and Render.
+​

 👤 Author
 Sumit Kumar
-MERN Stack Developer
+MERN Stack Developer.
+​

+Feel free to tell the desired style (thoda casual / zyada professional / interview-focused), then this README can be tweaked even more to match that.